Accessing Application Secrets¶

 Handel provides a different mechanism for passing secrets to your application, as explained in this document.

 Handel uses the EC2 Systems Manager Parameter Store for secrets storage.
 This service provides a key/value store where you can securely store secrets in a named parameter.
 You can then call the AWS API from your application to obtain these secrets.

-Handel automatically wires up access to the Parameter Store in your applications, granting you access to get parameters whose names start with a particular prefix.
-Handel wires up permissions for parameters with the following prefix:
+Handel automatically wires up access to the Parameter Store in your applications, granting you access to get parameters whose names start with a particular path.
+Handel wires up permissions for parameters with the following path:

 To see a concrete illustration of this, consider the following example Handel file, which defines a single Lambda: